 Whole plant marijuana allows patients to better titrate their dosages.

 Allowing patients to vaporize whole plant, flower marijuana gives them the ability to better control their dose.
 A patient can use a small amount and wait mere moments to determine if he or she needs more.
 This is because once inhaled, cannabinoids rapidly pass from the lungs to the blood stream.
 By contrast, the liver must first metabolize pills over a period of up to several hours before the patient feels the effects, leaving an already vulnerable individual guessing at how much to ingest.
 While oils can be vaporized, there is no need to force patients to use extracts that have different concentrations of cannabinoids.
 They simply do not work for some patients.

-Whole plant is the most affordable option for patients.
+Whole plant, flower cannabis is typically the most affordable option for patients.

 Seriously ill patients frequently face tremendous medical costs, but often have no income or rely on government disability benefits.
 Government-issued and private medical insurance will not cover the cost of medical cannabis, forcing patients to pay the full price for their treatment.
 Whole plant cannabis is significantly less expensive than products that have been processed, and access to whole plant cannabis would ease the financial burden on patients.

 As medical cannabis expert Sunil Kumar Aggarwal, MD, Ph.D., explains, whole plant is more effective than processed medical cannabis: